 Article 7 contains the rule about placing the circle – the circle is drawn or placed (a) on the assigned terrain (b) around the place X on the assigned terrain where the jack was located at the end of the previous mene.

 Traditionally, if the jack is sitting on the terrain in location X and then hit and knocked out of the terrain, at the beginning of the next mene the circle is placed around location X, even if X was not marked.
-This rule is perfectly suited to playing in the traditional way, on an unmarked terrain.
+This rule is perfectly suited to playing in the traditional way, on an unbounded terrain.
 You can find the rule in Article 12.

 If during the previous mene the jack was knocked out of the assigned terrain, the circle is placed on the assigned terrain as close as possible to the last place that the jack was still alive.